Anjum219/grokking-fp-exercises/README.md

 Inside `sbt` console, use `run` to run the project.

-To run a specific class, you can also exes in `sbt` then run `runMain chap04`.
+To run a specific class, you can also exec in `sbt` then run `runMain chap04`.
 This will run the `chap04` class in file `src/main/scala/chap-04-functions-as-values.scala`